 Well, for starters, part of your credit score — a three-digit number that helps lenders determine how likely you are to repay borrowed money — is dependent on a variety of factors.
 One of those factors is how long you’ve been managing credit.
 The length of time you’ve had a credit card, for example, can positively impact your credit score.

 Other factors, like your payment history, the different types of credit you have (loans vs. credit cards, etc.), and your credit usage (the amount of money you owe vs. the amount of credit you have available), help determine your credit score, too.

-By building credit now, you’ll begin to show potential lenders that you’re a responsible borrower.
+By building credit at or before 18, you’ll begin to show potential lenders that you’re a responsible borrower.

 To be added as an authorized user to an account, the primary cardholder has to do the heavy lifting.
 They can call their credit card company, or in some cases, they can add you as an authorized user on their account online.

 You want to be sure the primary cardholder is paying their bills on time and in good financial standing.
 As an authorized user, your credit can benefit from the positive (or negative) financial habits of the primary cardholder.
 As an authorized user, you can still get in the habit of making on-time payments by setting a reminder in your phone each month to pay the primary cardholder for your personal credit card charges on the account.

 If you’re already working, you’re ahead of the game.
 Getting a job before you’re 18 is helpful in building a sound financial foundation.
 Although your work experience doesn’t necessarily build your credit, having a job is a great way to convince a potential primary cardholder to let you become an authorized user on their account.
 You can show them you want skin in the game and you’re able to take responsibility for some of the spending that occurs on the account.

 Having a steady source of income will help when you apply for your first credit card, too.
 Before issuing a new credit card, lenders want to be sure you can pay back the money you borrow.